 Vehicles parking in the designated EV spaces must be electric and plugged in when using the spaces in both the Clayton Garage and Metro Garage.

-EV parkers can sign up for a Clayton Garage EV permit at the FISC Desk (1st floor, Olin Hall), pending availability.
+EV parkers can sign up for a Clayton Garage EV permit at the FISC Desk (first floor, Mid Campus Center), pending availability.
 Please view our monthly rates for the most updated EV permit rate.

-Community members requiring a disabled parking permit may establish their eligibility and purchase a disabled permit at the Facilities Integrated Service Center in Olin Residence Hall, First Floor lobby.
+Community members requiring a disabled parking permit may establish their eligibility and purchase a disabled permit at the FISC (first floor, Mid Campus Center).
 You may call 314-362-3100 or email WUSMFacilities@email.wustl.edu with any additional questions.

 Clayton Garage or Metro Garage validation tickets may be requested (subject to availability) for the patient, guest/visitor, or event use only.
 Tickets are issued at 100% validation upon exit for the user.
 Requesting departments of Medical Center entities are billed monthly based on hourly usage of tickets issued.
 A validation request form must be completed and sent to MedParking@wustl.edu for review and approval.
 Please review the Validation Ticket Process guidelines for additional information.